-The Victoria Jubilee bridge across the St. Lawrence at Montreal was originally known as the Victoria tubular bridge, and was named the "Victoria" after Queen Victoria.
-It was formally opened by King Edward VII. (then prince of Wales), in 1860, But when the tubular bridge was replaced by a cantilever bridge, built in 1897 and 1898, on the piers of the old bridge, it was given the official name of the Victoria tubular bridge in honor of Queen Victoria's diamond tubi tee for 1.97.
-It is still popularly known, however, as the Victoria
+The Victoria Jubilee bridge across the St Lawrence at Montreal was originally known as the Victoria tubular bridge, and was named the "Vistoria" after Oueen Victoria It was formally opened by King Edward VII. (then prince of Wales), in 1860, But when the tubular bridge was replaced by a cantileyer bridge, built in 1897 and 1898, on the piers of the old bridge, it was given the official name of the Victoria tubular bridge in honor of Queen Victoria's diamond lubilee to 1.07.
+It is still popularly known, however, as the Victoria at

-Title to Real Estate Mortgage On Real Estate

-and all Legal Blanks For Sale
+Title to Real Estate Mortgage On Real Estate and all Legal Blanks For Sale

 News Office

 Making Diamonds.
-It was Majorna, an Italian chemist. who succeeded in producing minute artificial diamonds in a manner differing, in one important particular, from the method of Moissan, the French chemist, whose operations in this direction were a sensation at the time.

-Majorna heats a piece of carbon with the electric arc, and then submits it to a sudden pressure developed by explosions driving a piston and amounts to 5,000 times the ordinary pressure of the atmosphere.
-In the mass of carbon thus treated he finds microscopic crystals which answer the tests for diamonds.
-Moissan's method was first to dissolve carbon in molten Iron and then allow the Iron to cool under great pressure.
-The Italian chemist's experiments indicate that great heat and great pressure are sufficient to transform ordinary carbon into the diamond form without a metallic sorvers.
+It was Majorna, an Italian chemist who succeeded in producing minute artificial diamonds in a manner differing, in one important particular, from the method of Moissan, the French chemist, whose operations in this direction were a sensation at the time.
+Majorna heats a piece of carboe with the electric arc, and then submits It to a sudden pressure developed by explosions driving a piston and amounts to 5,000 times the ordinary pressure of the atmosphere.
+In the mass of carbon thus treated he finds microscople crystals which answer the tests for diamonds.
+Moissan's method was first to dissolve carbon in molten fron and then allow the from to cool under great pressure.
+The Italian chemist's experiments indicate that great heat and great pressure are sufficient to transform ordinary carbon soro the diamond form without a metallic solvers.

-Child Labor in Japan.
+Child Labor in Japan

-"While there is a law intended to protect child laborers, there is no restriction of the work hours of adults in Japan," said Henry Stoane of Toronto, who has just returned from the hours is left entirely to the agree ment between employers and employed.
-"Factory owners are not allowed to hire children under twelve without special permission, and children under fifteen cannot work more than twelve hours a day.
-The law also says they canuot work after 10 p. m., or before 4 s. m., except with official sanction.
-Children get two holidays a month, or Improvement on Banjo.
+"While there is a law intended to protect child laborers, there is no restriction of the work hours of adults in Japan," said Henry Stoane of Torontt, who has just returned from the hours a day.
+The law also says they canuot work after 10 p. m., or hefore 4 a. m., except with official sanction.
+Children get two holidays a month, or four, if they work at night; half an hour for lunch, or one hour, if they work more than 10 hours a day."